OpenZeppelin/cairo-contracts/docs/Access.md

 ### Quickstart

-Setup simply consists of assigning an owner within the constructor of a Cairo contract like this:
+This library's initializer simply consists of assigning an owner within the constructor of a Cairo contract like this:

 ```cairo
 from openzeppelin.access.ownable import Ownable